ctechfilmuniversity/lecture_ss23_creative_coding_for_beginners/docs/index.md

 ### The Final Project

+You can do anything you like as a final project.

-You have to hand in the final project in your owncloud file until September 30st.
+You have to hand in the final project in your Owncloud file until **September 30st**.
 This is a hard deadline.

-Please also hand in an summary of the time you spend working on the final project.
+Moreover, submit at least one representative image and a short project description covering the following aspects:

+* Concept
+* Implementation
+* Results
+* Lessons Learned
+* Time spent on the project

+Feel free to get in touch with me before or during your work for any additional questions.

 ## Materials

 All materials are published on the [course website](https://ctechfilmuniversity.github.io/lecture_ss23_creative_coding_for_beginners/).
 Each morning the material for that day is uploaded.